Straight to the Point

 In a simple chocolate sheet cake, these brands provided an outstanding combination of flavor, color, richness, and aroma.
 Compared with the same cake made with low-fat cocoa powder, the difference was almost comical.
 When compared with each other, on the other hand, their individual nuance was all but lost to the competing flavors of butter, brown sugar, eggs, and vanilla in the cake.
 However, in less complex recipes, such as a basic chocolate pudding or a mug of hot cocoa, the character of each cocoa powder came through loud and clear.
 For me, one cocoa in particular stood out above the rest, but you may feel otherwise depending on your own go-to applications.

 Consider this list a springboard for jumping into natural cocoa powder beyond the standard supermarket fare, and a way to add life to your favorite recipes without reinventing the wheel.

-With a fat content in the 22-to-24% range, Barry Callebaut's natural cocoa (also called Gerbs) is absolutely legit.
+With a fat content in the 22-to-24% range, GERBS Natural Cocoa Powder is absolutely legit.